I'll Stick to You

 I'll Stick to You is a 1933 British comedy film directed by Leslie S. Hiscott and starring Jay Laurier, Betty Astell, Louis Hayward and Hal Walters.
-It was made at Beaconsfield Studios as a quota quickie.
+It was written by Michael Barringer and made at Beaconsfield Studios as a quota quickie.

+Preservation status

+The British Film Institute National Archive holds a collection of ephemera and stills but no film or video materials.